 Web hosting sounds like a scary term used by computer hackers who live in basements, but it’s really quite simple.

-Think of your computer: the files on your computer are ‘hosted’ on your hard drive, so you can access them any time.
+Think of your computer: the files on your computer are ‘hosted’ on your hard drive so that you can access them any time.

-Web hosting works in a similar way – you pay a ‘hosting provider’ to use space on their bigger, purpose-built hard drive called a ‘server’ that can be accessed by lots of people via the internet.
+Web hosting works similarly – you pay a ‘hosting provider’ to use space on their bigger, purpose-built hard drive called a ‘server’ that many people could access via the internet.

 Some hosting providers include: